AMWA-TV/nmos-parameter-registers/tags/grouphint.md

 This document describes an application of the AMWA IS-04 “tags” structures to enable control systems to identify relationships between NMOS resources listed in a registry or node.

+The values of the grouphint tag are an **immutable** property of the resource.

 ## Introduction